Caiti Baker: 2020

-The single, Worth It, was released on 8 March 2020, International Women's Day, and was the title track to the podcast Birds Eye View recorded in collaboration with women in the Darwin Correctional Centre, shining a unique light inside the prison walls.
-The podcast went on to win the award for best Australian podcast of the year at The Australian Podcast Awards 2020.
+The single "Worth It" was released on 8 March 2020, International Women's Day, and was the title track to the podcast Birds Eye View, recorded in collaboration with women in the Darwin Correctional Centre, shining a light inside the prison walls.
+The podcast went on to win the award for best Australian podcast of the year at the Australian Podcast Awards 2020.

-Produced a live collective show called “The Settle Down Sisters” (6 artists) which was performed at the Darwin Entertainment Centre and supported Jimmy Barnes.
+Baker produced a live collective show called "The Settle Down Sisters" (six artists) which was performed at the Darwin Entertainment Centre and supported Jimmy Barnes.
 The Settle Down Sisters is a collective of women from a diverse range of backgrounds in the NT coming together with the common thread of voice, empowerment, laughter, and food.

 On 19 June 2020, Baker released Mary of the North.
 Baker dedicated the album to the Northern Territory and its unique characters.
-The album was produced by James Managohig and featured the single "Carry", a re-recording of the Sietta track "Carry You".
+The album was produced by James Mangohig and featured the single "Carry", a re-recording of the Sietta track "Carry You".
 Baker said of the album she, "was inspired by the amazing humans that make up my community here in the NT, I want listeners to hear the textures, colours and tones that make this place the incredibly unique and interesting home that it is to many."

-Despite so many live performances being cancelled in the year 2020 including Baker's national tour with George Benson, Caiti performed a once only set (twice) with guest musicians from Perth and longtime collaborator, James Mangohig at Nannup Music Festival in February.
+Despite so many live performances being cancelled in the year 2020 owing to the COVID-19 pandemic in Australia, including Baker's national tour with George Benson, Caiti performed a once only set (twice) with guest musicians from Perth and longtime collaborator, James Mangohig at Nannup Music Festival in February.